 Representative Karin Power grew up in a small town in New Jersey and went to Mount Holyoke College in western Massachusetts before moving to the west coast.
 She's spent time in Geneva, Washington, D.C., Boston, Seattle, and Portland before making her home in Milwaukie.
 Rep. Power and her wife live in Milwaukie with their baby, four chickens, and two rescue dogs.
-In her other job, Rep. Power is an in-house non-profit attorney for The Freshwater Trust and is a graduate of Lewis & Clark Law School.
+In her other job, Rep. Power is Associate General Counsel for The Freshwater Trust.
+She is a graduate of Lewis & Clark Law School.

 In addition to her work in the Oregon Legislature and at The Freshwater Trust, Rep. Power is a board member of the Oregon Food Bank and Planned Parenthood Advocates of Oregon.
 In her spare time, she's working on fixer-upper projects for her new (old) 1920s house, and finding out which funny faces make her baby son laugh the hardest.

 Representative Power was elected to office in November 2016.
 Prior to her election, she served as a Milwaukie City Councilor, Chair of the Regional Wastewater Treatment Capacity Advisory Committee, and as Chair of the Island Station Neighborhood District Association.